What is Short Delivery?

 Now you’d be wondering how/why anyone would sell a stock and not deliver it?
 Well it can happen for various reasons.
 Here are a few common ones:

-Now this cannot happen with your broker as Zerodha is because we let you buy/sell equities with 2 product codes: MIS (for Intraday) and CNC (for Delivery).
-All Intraday trades (bought/sold with the product code MIS) would automatically get squared off at 3:20 pm ensuring that even if you have not squared it off yourself the system does it for you.
+Now this may not happen with your account at Zerodha because we let you buy/sell equities with 2 product codes: MIS (for Intraday) and CNC (for Delivery).
+Zerodha’s RMS system will attempt to square off all Intraday trades (bought/sold with the product code MIS) at 3:20 pm even if you haven’t squared it off yourself.
 When you try to sell Reliance with the product code as CNC, the systems will check if you have these shares in your demat account and let you sell only if you do, thereby ensuring that there is no short delivery.

 b) You sold 100 shares of Reliance at Rs.800 for intraday expecting Reliance results to be bad.
 However, news was out that Reliance had done exceptionally well and hence the stock went up and hit the upper circuit at Rs 880 (when a stock hits the upper circuit there are no sellers, so if you’ve short sold the stock, there is no way that you can buy it back unless it gets released from circuit.
 This won’t happen on a stock like Reliance but can happen on a lot of illiquid stocks that don’t trade on Futures and Options).
 Assuming the circuit is never released during the day, you’d be forced to hold your short position and would have to deliver the shares, failing which the shares would be short delivered.

 The role of the Exchange is to ensure that if you buy shares, you get credit of the shares.
-Assuming you buy 100 shares of Reliance from Mr. X and if Mr. X fails to deliver these shares to the exchange on T+2, it’s quite obvious that you would not get these shares.
-So what happens is the exchange conducts an Auction and buys these shares for you in the Auction market and gives delivery of these shares to you on T+3 (Friday, September 6) instead of T+2.
+Assuming you buy 100 shares of Reliance from Mr. X and if Mr. X fails to deliver these shares to the exchange on T+1, it’s quite obvious that you would not get these shares.
+So what happens is the exchange conducts an Auction and buys these shares for you in the Auction market and gives delivery of these shares to you on T+2 (Thursday, September 5) instead of T+1.

 Short delivery is the risk you take when trading BTST (Buy Today, Sell Tomorrow), read this blog for more.